Here is how an application for SPS proceeds

 How and when do I get SPS?

-You can regard the SPS unit as your administrative SPS coordinator.
 The first steps in most support processes will be an examination of your support needs.
 This consists of a consultation with a person who is an expert in precisely your functional impairment.
-The SPS unit at DTU therefore first applies for this consultation for you, and the SPS unit at DTU then applies for the support funds recommended by the expert.
+The Special Educational Support Offices at DTU therefore first applies for this assessment for you, and then applies for the support funds recommended by the expert.

 Download a detailed description of the SPS process.